 2. Slipping on the Sidewalk Tiles

-Not sure if you know this but Lisbon, and Portugal in general, kind of have a thing for tiles.
-And while the tile work throughout
+But Lisbon, and Portugal in general, kind of have a thing for tiles.

 3. Visiting Belem Tower (Welcome to Belem Lisbon Portugal)

 Belem is an amazing neighborhood in Lisbon (check out a Belem Lisbon map for more details) that has these nuggets of deliciousness known as egg tarts (okay they are pastel de nata but my Portuguese is about as good as my Chinese, meaning its nonexistent).
 Yum!